Lossless propagation of gain-compensated graphene plasmons: Results

-Regarding the geometry, we implement an Insulator--Metal--Insulator (IMI)-type interface where graphene is modeled as a conductive boundary between dielectric claddings( IMIMI for DLG) on the $xy$ plane.
+Regarding the geometry, we implement an insulator--metal--insulator (IMI)-type interface where graphene is modeled as a conductive boundary between dielectric claddings, and an insulator--metal--insulator--metal--insulator (IMIMI) stack for DLG on the $xy$ plane.
+Figure~\ref{fig:geometrySchematic} summarizes the SLG and DLG geometries.
 For excitation of graphene plasmons, we use ports left and right of the structure.
-The left port launches the guided SPP mode using a boundary mode analysis to excite the correct eigenmode profile, which is standard in waveguide FEM workflows .
-The right port is defined with excitation turned off, acting as a matched load to suppress back-reflections, thereby isolating material attenuation/amplification effects from boundary artifacts .
+The left port launches the guided SPP mode using a boundary mode analysis to excite the correct eigenmode profile, which is standard in waveguide FEM workflows \cite{jin2014finite}.
+The right port is defined with excitation turned off, acting as a matched load to suppress back-reflections, thereby separating material attenuation/amplification effects from boundary artifacts \cite{smajic2009comparison}.
 With these settings, we visualize electric-field components, dispersion, and propagation length for passive and active dielectrics.

-We next compare the dispersion trends between passive and active environments, and benchmark against our analytical predictions.
+Figures~\ref{fig:fieldComparison} and \ref{fig:dlgFieldComparison} show the spatial field profiles used to verify that the simulated modes correspond to graphene SPPs rather than bulk or radiation modes.
+In the SLG case, the field remains localized at the graphene interface and decays away from the sheet in the transverse direction.
+Introducing the compensating dielectric gain changes the attenuation of the propagating mode but does not change the TM character of the field distribution.

+The DLG field maps in Fig.~\ref{fig:dlgFieldComparison} resolve the two coupled branches.
+The optical and acoustic modes have different field parity across the spacer, consistent with the $\tanh$ and $\coth$ dispersion equations above.
+Showing both $E_x$ and $E_y$ is useful because the longitudinal component identifies the propagating TM mode, whereas the transverse component emphasizes the confinement near the graphene sheets.
+The passive and active cases preserve the branch character, while the active dielectric compensates the ohmic damping associated with the graphene conductivity.
+The gain coefficient for both models varies from $-0.1$ to $-0.058$ in our COMSOL simulations, in the same order of magnitude as the analytical compensation values.

+Figure~\ref{fig:dispAndL} compares the simulated dispersion relations for SLG and DLG in passive and active environments.
+The SLG panels contain one plasmonic branch, while the DLG panels show the optical and acoustic branches produced by interlayer coupling.
+The light line is far below the plasmonic branches on this momentum scale, again confirming the bound surface-wave regime.
+The insets in the DLG panels separate the real part of the two branches, which are close on the scale of the full dispersion plot.
+The comparison confirms that the gain prescription affects attenuation/amplification without introducing an additional plasmon branch.